 The course subject areas that are available for study at USC are: Accounting, Art (Studio), Arts Management, Athletic Training, Biology, Broadcasting/Mass Communication, Business, Chemistry, Communication Studies, Computer Informaiton Systems, Education, English, Exercise Science, Health Promotion & Education, History, Human Resource Management, Innovation & Entrepreneurship, International Business, Management, Marketing, Neuroscience, Organizational Leadership, Physical Education, Physics, Psychology, Public Health, Sociology, and Sustainability.

 In order to receive transfer credit from your classes abroad, you need to receive a "C" grade or better.

 How Much Does It Cost?

 Students who choose to participate in this full semester program can expect to pay charges as a BW residential student--current tuition, room and board, for the respective semester.
+Housing is more expensive at USC as mentioned above.
+In addition to BW tuition, room, and board, your BW student account will be charged an additional $1,700.
+At the end of the semester USC will return approximately $600 to you as long as there is no damage to your room.
 All of your financial aid and scholarships will apply.
-Housing at USC is more expensive than housing at BW.
-Students will be responsible for the additional housing costs.
-Please see Explorations for details.
+Please see Explorations for more details.
 Students should expect to pay out of pocket for airfare and in-country expenses.
 These typically run between $2,000 and $4,000.
 However, this will depend on your personal spending habits.